kevinwlu/dsd/Nexys-4-DDR/Lab-2/README.md

 ### 6. Connect Nexys 4 DDR

+* Move the blue MODE jumper from JTAG to QSPI

 * The four digit counter counts from 0000 to FFFF

 ### 7. Generate memory configuration file